-CAMPS, SPORTS & EXCURSIONS FUND CSEF application 2018 will open early next year.
+CAMPS, SPORTS & EXCURSIONS FUND CSEF application 2018 is now open.
 CSEF will be provided by the Victorian Government to assist eligible families to cover costs of school trips, camps and sporting activities.
 If you hold a valid means-tested concession card or are a temporary foster parent, you may be eligible for CSEF.
 The allowance is paid to the school to use towards expenses relating to camps, excursions or sporting activities for the benefit of your child/children.
 The annual CSEF amount per student is $125.00 for primary school students and $225.00 for secondary school students.

 The requirement for parents/legal guardians to complete and submit a new application form each year has been removed.
 This change has been made to simplify the application process for parents/legal guardians and reduce the administrative workload for schools.

 Parents/legal guardians are only required to submit a CSEF application form to the school in the following circumstances: